Secret #9 Finances

 What is Be Connected?

-We are very lucky here in Australia as there are Government departments and a number of private organizations that provide help and support free of charge to retirees.
+We are very lucky here in Australia as there are Government departments and a number of private organizations that provide help and support free of charge to retirees regarding their finances.

 Be Connected is a new, free program for older Australians to help them increase their online confidence and skills, and realise the benefits of going online.